mariettepeutz/bioe231fp/README.md

 - **Alignment Tracks**: Analyze alignment tracks for insights into different viral strains.

 ### **Customizing Data Views**
 - Users can "Add" > "Linear Genome View" for each serotype, and add the alignment tracks they wish to visualize in the "Open Track Selector".
 Using the cursor, they can diminish space between alignment tracks.
+Zoom in on relevant regions, including the annotated E-protein.
 - Users can align other sequences on the NCBI Genbank by calling the process_comparison_genome function in our main.sh on the serotype, a descriptive name, and the NCBI link directly to the fasta file.
 A command looks like this: